-Amid the current Nautilus mania, it is always good to consider the first of a series — why wear what everyone else has when you can own one of the first and the best?
+Amid the current Patek Philippe Nautilus watch mania, it is always good to consider the first of a series — why wear what everyone else has when you can own one of the first and the best?
 When the Gerald Genta-designed 3700 first came out in the late 1970s, it experienced limited commercial success.
 It was too expensive, too big, and too avant-garde for the time.

 Now, however, it is the ultimately desirable watch for many collectors.
 Produced from 1976 though the 1980s, the steel examples were made in approximately 5,000 examples (both the 3700/1A and later 3700/11A).
 A quality example of this reference can set you back $150,000-200,000 these days, so yes, you should have bought one in 1976 for under $4,000, or even five years ago when you could have bought one for less than $40,000.
 Even the cork boxes for the original 3700s are selling for £10,000 on their own.

 Launched in 1985, the 3940 replaced the 3450 and 3448 before it became the flagship automatic perpetual calendar for Patek.
-At 36 mm, this watch, in my opinion, is the ultimate complicated sleeper reference — an ultra-slim masterpiece of watchmaking that stormed onto the watch scene at the tail end of the quartz crisis and firmly established Patek Philippe at the pinnacle of complicated watchmaking.
+At 36 mm, this watch, in our opinion, is the ultimate complicated sleeper reference — an ultra-slim masterpiece of watchmaking that stormed onto the watch scene at the tail end of the quartz crisis and firmly established Patek Philippe at the pinnacle of complicated watchmaking.

 It was made in all four case colours, with numerous dial variations.
 For the price, you can buy no better quality watch — modern or vintage.
-The 3940 is currently selling in yellow gold for under $40,000.

 Sign up today